-1. What is Pradhan Mantri Jan Dhan Yojana (PMJDY) ?
+1. What is Pradhan Mantri Jan Dhan Yojana (PMJDY)?

 PMJDY is a nationwide scheme launched by the Government of India to ensure financial inclusion of every individual who does not have a bank account in India.
-This scheme aims at providing access to financial services, namely, Banking / Savings & Deposit Accounts, Remittance, Credit, Insurance, Pension in an affordable manner to all.
+This scheme aims at providing access to financial services, namely, Banking / Savings & Deposit Accounts, Remittance, Credit, Insurance, and Pension in an affordable manner to all.
 This scheme was launched in August 2014 and according to reports by the Ministry of Finance, around 4 crore bank accounts have been opened under this scheme till September 2014.

 2. Who offers this scheme?

-An individual can consider opening an an account under this scheme with any bank branch or Business Correspondent (Bank Mitr) outlet.
+An individual can consider opening an account under this scheme with any bank branch or Business Correspondent (Bank Mitr) outlet.
 Further, accounts opened under PMJDY can be opened with Zero balance.
-However, if the account-holder wishes to get cheque book, he/she will have to fulfill minimum balance criteria.
+However, if the account-holder wishes to get a cheque book, he/she will have to fulfill minimum balance criteria.
 The account holders under this scheme will be given a RuPay debit card which can be used across all ATMs for cash withdrawal.

 3. What are the documents required to open an account under PMJDY?